 Students interested in a field placement for credit are encouraged to meet with Ms. Heymann to discuss which organizations might be the best fit for the student's career goals and interests.
 For-credit externships can be arranged during the spring, summer and fall semesters.
 In addition, for students with some flexibility, school-year externships outside of Wisconsin can be arranged, and it is possible for a student to earn as many as 12 credits for an externship if the student works virtually full-time at, e.g., a federal agency in D.C. or at one of the agency's regional offices in some other city.
-An excellent resource for learning about which agencies operate externship programs for law students during the fall and spring semesters is the Government Honors and Internship Handbook, a password-protected online publication that the UW Law School Career Services Office subscribes to -- students may obtain the username and password from the Career Services Office.
+An excellent resource for learning about which agencies operate externship programs for law students during the fall and spring semesters is the Government Honors and Internship Handbook, a password-protected online publication that the UW Law School Office of Career and Professional Development subscribes to -- students may obtain the username and password from the OCPD.

-Set forth below is a list of a number of organizations that have established externship programs for law students.
-The possible externship placements, however, are by no means limited to the organizations on this list -- students are encouraged to propose externships at organizations and agencies that offer the sort of experience and skills training that the students are most interested in obtaining.
+Set forth below is a list of just some of the many organizations that have established externship programs for law students.
+They are divided into a list of organizations within the State of Wisconsin where students might consider externships, followed by a list of organizations outside of Wisconsin that host law student externs.
+The possible externship placements, however, are by no means limited to the organizations on these lists -- students are encouraged to propose externships at organizations and agencies that offer the sort of experience and skills training that the students are most interested in obtaining.
 If a student is interested in arranging for an externship at an agency or organization that has not previously hosted UW Law School student externs, the agency or organization will be asked to complete and submit an application form.
 Whenever possible, externship opportunities that we become aware of will also be posted in the Job Bank on Symplicity.

-A sampling of organizations hosting law student externs:
+A sampling of organizations hosting law student externs within Wisconsin:

 The Wisconsin Institute for Healthy Aging, Madison, WI